 - Soldiers who were there were not included for various reasons.
 One, General Hale, refused to pay the £100 demanded by the publisher to be included in the engraving when 'his own country knew so very well', that 'he fought in the hottest part of the battle'.
 In addition, there were dozens, including four surgeons, who claimed to have been with Wolfe when he died. - William Woollett's engraving was the best known copy of West's original and became popular around the world.
 The Death of General Wolfe is currently in the collection of the National Gallery of Canada, the Royal Ontario Museum (Canadian art collection), as well as the William L. Clements Library at the University of Michigan.
 The fourth copy produced resides at Ickworth House, Suffolk, England.
 There are five known portraits by the author.
-Wolfe's death and the portrayal of that event by Benjamin West make up half of Simon Schama's historical work Dead Certainties: Unwarranted Speculations (1991). - There is a book about this painting, Behold the Hero: General Wolfe & the Arts in the Eighteenth Century, by Alan McNairn (1997). - This type of painting was not open to women as they could not attend life classes and learn to draw the nude male body.
+Wolfe's death and the portrayal of that event by Benjamin West make up half of Simon Schama's historical work Dead Certainties: Unwarranted Speculations (1991).
+Woollett used a mirror to ensure the engraving would be the right way round.
+After Woollett's death additional copies were pulled from the plate and the quality deteriorated.
+This caused a scandal and the culprit was finally caught.
+The fact that West continued to receive royalties from these poor quality engravings was quietly overlooked. - The image was used on tea trays and other household items and it was the inspiration for other artists, such as Watteau's Death of General Montcalm.
+It was also referenced by satirists such as James Gillray's The Death of the Great Wolfshowing Prime Minster William Pitt surrounded by his cabinet minsters and others.
+Gillray is contrasting the heroic Wolfe with the anti-heroic Pitt who, at this time, was restricting the freedom of Englishmen by repressive new treason and sedition laws.
+The flag contains the white horse of Hanover. - There is a book about this painting, Behold the Hero: General Wolfe & the Arts in the Eighteenth Century, by Alan McNairn (1997). - This type of painting was not open to women as they could not attend life classes and learn to draw the nude male body.